Great Britain at the 1968 Summer Paralympics

-Great Britain was one of twenty-eight nations to send athletes to the 1968 Summer Paralympics in Tel Aviv, Israel from November 4 to 13, 1968.
-The team finished second in the medal table and won sixty-nine medals: twenty-nine gold, twenty silver and twenty bronze.
+Great Britain was one of twenty-eight nations to send athletes to the 1968 Summer Paralympics in Tel Aviv, Israel, held from November 4 to 13, 1968.
+The team finished second in the medal table and won sixty-nine medals: twenty-nine gold, twenty silver, and twenty bronze.
 Athletes from the whole United Kingdom, including Northern Ireland, were able to compete for the team.
 Seventy-five British athletes took part in the Games; fifty-one men and twenty-four women.

 Disability classifications

 The Paralympics groups athletes' disabilities into one of five disability categories; amputation, the condition may be congenital or sustained through injury or illness; cerebral palsy; wheelchair athletes, there is often overlap between this and other categories; visual impairment, including blindness; Les autres, any physical disability that does not fall strictly under one of the other categories, for example dwarfism or multiple sclerosis.
 Each Paralympic sport then has its own classifications, dependent on the specific physical demands of competition.
 Events are given a code, made of numbers and letters, describing the type of event and classification of the athletes competing.